ThomasSpare/Battleships.spare/README.md

 ## Manual testing

-Performed manual testing during development cycle.
+I have performed manual testing during the development cycle.
 For instance user_name input accepts all inputs except an empty input but I found that repeatedly hitting enter bypasses this and the user is allowed to have a blank name.